 Best Co-Working Spaces in Hong Kong

-In a city where the flats are cramped and space is scarce, co-working spots are a godsend.
+In a city where the apartments are cramped and space is scarce, co-working spots are a godsend.
 Quit plugging away on your tiny coffee table, or spending endless hours in noisy cafes, and get in on some of the best co-working spots in Hong Kong.
 They’re not just for writers – these prime picks also cater to those toting aprons and tool belts who need room to work.

 Recommended Co-Working Spaces